aditk3/javascript-learning-app/README.md

 ## How the learning flow works

-- **Sidebar navigation:** Topics are grouped into two modules and are meant to be taken in order.
+- **Sidebar navigation:** Topics are grouped into three modules and are meant to be taken in order.
 - **Lesson page:**
   - **Explanation** (concepts and mental model)
   - **Code examples** (reference implementations)